TheMaskedMan00/MaskedShitMod/README.md

 Don't expect this mod to work cause its not finished and its not good.

 Features:
-Fly (ctrl F) [has a gliding issue where you keep your velocity when flying, I'm not sure how to fix]
+Fly (ctrl F) [Fixed Gliding Issue]

 Force jump (Ctrl J) [enable jumping on game worlds like Murder 4 or Kitchen Cooks, useful if you are in a small avatar and can't reach anything]

+Bring all items (ctrl K) [in the future i will make it to respawn all items instead, useful if you are playing pool and some asshole with notorius or some other client does an item orbit.

-I could not figure out how to get my corrutine for UIExpansionkit to work properly so I just used keybinds instead.
+I could not figure out how to get my corrutine for UIExpansionkit to work properly so I just used keybinds instead. [probably going to copy what ares and remod do and hook directly onto the vrchat menu itself]

 Coming soon:
 Respawn all pickups(for when some dick with notorius steals all the items while you are playing pool)